Trellcko/GoogleSheetsSynchronizer/README.md

 <img width="1030" height="208" alt="image" src="https://github.com/user-attachments/assets/0e32e656-3772-4ff4-83d7-ac525ee982ed" />

-- If you have Odin Inspector you can use Editor for better experience
+- If you have Odin Inspector, you can use Editor for better experience

 <img width="928" height="1005" alt="image" src="https://github.com/user-attachments/assets/e172a818-7ca4-4915-a8c2-56331216feb3" />

-- If you don't have you can use GoogleSheetsSynchronizer
+- If you don't have, you can use GoogleSheetsSynchronizer

 ```csharp
     public class TestScript : MonoBehaviour